 Cornerstone 2020 Plan Element Plan Element or Portion of Plan Element Staff Finding Staff Comments 37 Mobility/Transportation Guideline 7: Circulation A.6: The proposal's transportation facilities are compatible with and support access to surrounding land uses, and contribute to the appropriate development of adjacent lands.
-The proposal includes at least one continuous roadway through the development, adequate street stubs, and relies on cul-de-sacs only as short side streets or where natural features limit development of "through" roads. √ Connections or stubs to adjacent properties have been provided where possible to encourage cross access and support the development of adjacent lands.
-38 Mobility/Transportation Guideline 7: Circulation A.9: The proposal includes the dedication of rights-of-way for street, transit corridors, bikeway and walkway facilities within or abutting the development. √ Dedication of ROW is not necessary for this proposal.
-39 Mobility/Transportation Guideline 8: Transportation Facility Design A.8: Adequate stub streets are provided for future roadway connections that support and contribute to appropriate development of adjacent land. ✓ Connections or stubs to adjacent properties have been provided where possible to encourage cross access and support the development of adjacent lands.
-40 Mobility/Transportation Guideline 8: Transportation Facility Design A.9: Avoid access to development through areas of significantly lower intensity or density if such access would create a significant nuisance. √ The primary access is proposed from interior roadways from Greenwood Road where it will not create a nuisance to other residential uses in the neighborhood.
-41 Mobility/Transportation Guideline 8: Transportation Facility Design A.11: The development provides for an appropriate functional hierarchy of streets and appropriate linkages between activity areas in and adjacent to the development site. ✓ Connections or stubs to adjacent properties have been provided where possible to encourage cross access and support the development of adjacent lands.
-42 Mobility/Transportation Guideline 9: Bicycle, Pedestrian and Transit A.1/2: The proposal provides, where appropriate, for the movement of pedestrians, bicyclists and transit users around and through the development, provides bicycle and pedestrian connections to adjacent developments and to transit stops, and is appropriately located for its density and intensity. ✓ Sidewalks are provided throughout the development to enhance pedestrian connectivity.
-43 Livability/Environment Guideline 10: Flooding and Stormwater The proposal's drainage plans have been approved by MSD, and the proposal mitigates negative impacts to the floodplain and minimizes impervious area.
+The proposal includes at least one continuous roadway through the development, adequate street stubs, and relies on cul-de-sacs only as short side streets or where natural features limit development of "through" roads. - Connections to adjacent properties have not been provided at the existing Persimmon stub road to encourage vehicle or pedestrian cross access 38 Mobility/Transportation Guideline 7: Circulation A.9: The proposal includes the dedication of rights-of-way for street, transit corridors, bikeway and walkway facilities within or abutting the development. √ Dedication of ROW along Ormsby Lane is necessary for this proposal.
+39 Mobility/Transportation Guideline 8: Transportation Facility Design A.8: Adequate stub streets are provided for future roadway connections that support and contribute to appropriate development of adjacent land. - Connections to adjacent properties have not been provided at the existing Persimmon stub road to encourage vehicle or pedestrian cross access 40 Mobility/Transportation Guideline 8: Transportation Facility Design A.9: Avoid access to development through areas of significantly lower intensity or density if such access would create a significant nuisance. ✓ The main access to the site is from Ormsby Lane and not through a lower density development.
+41 Mobility/Transportation Guideline 8: Transportation Facility Design A.11: The development provides for an appropriate functional hierarchy of streets and appropriate linkages between activity areas in and adjacent to the development site. - Connections to adjacent properties have not been provided at the existing Persimmon stub road to encourage vehicle or pedestrian cross access 42 Mobility/Transportation Guideline 9: Bicycle, Pedestrian and Transit A.1/2: The proposal provides, where appropriate, for the movement of pedestrians, bicyclists and transit users around and through the development, provides bicycle and pedestrian connections to adjacent developments and to transit stops, and is appropriately located for its density and intensity. - Pedestrian connectivity to the proposed sidewalk in the ROW is being provided.
+Vehicle/pedestrian connections are needed to Persimmon.
+Connections to adjacent properties have not been provided at the existing Persimmon stub road to encourage vehicle or pedestrian cross access 43 Livability/Environment Guideline 10: Flooding and Stormwater The proposal's drainage plans have been approved by MSD, and the proposal mitigates negative impacts to the floodplain and minimizes impervious area.
 Solid blueline streams are protected through a vegetative buffer, and drainage designs are capable of accommodating upstream runoff assuming a fully-developed watershed.
 If streambank restoration or preservation is necessary, the proposal uses best management practices. ✓ MSD has preliminarily approved the plans.